turingschool/front-end-curriculum/lessons/floating/aria-accessibility.md

 </nav>
 ```

 The `aria-controls` property has a value of the ID of the element it is attached to.
-So in this case, we would assume that there is another element with an id of `sidebar-menu` that is contolled by this button.
+So in this case, we would assume that there is another element with an id of `sidebar-menu` that is controlled by this button.

 Open [this CodePen](https://codepen.io/damwhit/pen/WZqyEe) to play around with it.